alanng10/class-lang/Doc/Int/a.md

 # Int

-System Int is 60 bits.
+Class has built in Int that is 60 bits.
 60 bits Int is enough to represent very large text that has large count of characters.

 60 bits Int is enough to represent very large data that has large count of bytes.